 Ana María Sánchez Rodríguez is currently an Irish Research Council and a Marie Skłodowska- Curie Actions’ fellow at Maynooth University, working in partnership with Humanity and Inclusion.
 Her current research is scaling up community-based innovations for persons with disabilities, particularly for women with disabilities, to bridge in the gap with national policies in Lao PDR.
 She holds a PhD in Public Policy from the University of Massachusetts Boston.
 She has worked in human rights and social development at the federal and local governmental level in Mexico.

-Dr Emma McEvoy is a Postdoctoral Researcher in the Department of Law.
+Dr Emma McEvoy is a Postdoctoral Researcher in the School of Law and Criminology.
 Emma works on the H2020 funded project “Supporting Independence and enhanced quality of life for Europe’s ageing population (SHAPES)” led by Maynooth University’s Assisting Living and Learning Institute (ALL).
 The SHAPES Innovation Action (IA) intends to build, pilot and deploy a large-scale, EU-standardised open platform.
 The integration of a broad range of technological, organisational, clinical, educational and societal solutions seeks to facilitate long-term healthy and active ageing and the maintenance of a high-quality standard of life.
 Mediated by technology, in-home and local community environments interact with health and care (H&C) networks contributing to the reduction of H&C costs, hospitalisations and institutional care.
 Emma is responsible for conducting research on regulatory frameworks and identifying the extent to which current legal frameworks facilitate the creation of pan-European systems for smart healthy ageing.

 Emma was awarded a Ph.D. in Law by Maynooth University in 2020.
 Her research which was funded by the Irish Research Council questioned if the inclusion of social clause in public contracts facilitated small business participation.
 Prior to commencing her Ph.D., Emma was employed as a research assistant by DCU on a strategic research EU Interreg funded project aimed at transforming public sector operations.
 Over the last ten years, Emma has published in the area of EU public procurement law and has contributed to a variety of European Commission funded projects in the area.